Johann Chua

-Johann Gonzales Chua is a Filipino professional pool player from Manila.
-His nickname is "Bad Koi".
+Johann Gonzales Chua is a Filipino professional pool player from Manila, Philippines.
+Known as "Bad Koi", Chua is a 2023 World Cup of Pool champion alongside James Aranas.
+He is a two-time All Japan Championship winner and a two-time Reyes Cup champion.

 Early life

 Born and raised in Bacolod in the central Philippines, Chua began playing pool at the age of nine.
 He was often accompanied to the local pool hall by his father who gave him the nickname "Bubwit" or little mouse due to the fact that he was too little to be seen behind the pool table.
 Chua quit schooling at 13 to pursue his passion and began playing professionally at the age of 19.

 Career

 In October 2011, Johann Chua was ninth at the BSCP National Open Pool Championships Overall.
-In December, he finished 17th at the Manny Pacquiao International 10-ball championship held in General Santos.
+In December, he finished 17th at the Manny Pacquiao International Ten-ball championship held in General Santos.
 In November 2012 he achieved his first major international success with third place at the Japan Open.
 In 2013, he finished 17th at the China Open.
 He was third again at the Japan Open 2013.

-In 2014, Chua managed to reach the final in the China Open.
-In the last 16 he lost against the Taiwanese Chang Jung-Lin.
-At the 2014 WPA World Nine-ball Championship that took place a few days later, he reached the final round of a world championship for the first time.
-In the quarter-finals, however, he parted with his countryman Elmer Haya.
-In September 2014 Chua was seventh in the Manny Pacquiao Cup.
+In 2014, Chua managed to reach the top 16 in the China Open but would lose to the Taiwanese Chang Jung-Lin.
+At the 2014 WPA World Nine-ball Championship that took place a few days later, he reached the quarterfinal round of world championship for the first time; however, he was defeated by his countryman Elmer Haya.
+In September 2014 Chua was seventh place in the Manny Pacquiao Cup.

-At the 2015 WPA World Ten-ball Championship, he reached the quarter-finals after defeating Ralf Souquet, Wang Can and Lee Van Corteza, defeating David Alcaide at 9–11.
+At the 2015 WPA World Ten-ball Championship, he reached the quarter-finals after defeating Ralf Souquet, Wang Can and Lee Van Corteza but unfortunately stopped by David Alcaide, 11–9 in the quarter-finals.
 At the 2015 WPA World Nine-ball Championship he lost to Yukio Akakariyama in the round of the last 64.
-In November 2015, Chua defeated pool superstars Ralf Souquet, Lo Li-wen, Shane Van Boening, and eventually fellow countryman Ronato Alcano 7–11 in the finals to clinch the All Japan Championship title, his first international title.
+In November 2015, Chua defeated Ralf Souquet, Lo Li-wen, Shane Van Boening, and fellow countryman Ronato Alcano 7–11 in the finals to clinch the All Japan Championship title, his first international title.